UCF-SeniorDesign-Mercury/.github/PULL_REQUEST_TEMPLATE.md

 ---

-## Related Issue / Ticket
+# Related Issue / Ticket
 If applicable, link the related issue or ticket (e.g., Jira ticket, GitHub Issue):

 ---

-## Submitter's Checklist
+# Submitter's Checklist
-Before submitting your PR, please ensure you have completed the following:
+Before submitting this pull request, please ensure you have completed the following:
-- [ ] **Documentation:** Ensure that relevant documents are created/updated and linked above
+- **Documentation:** Ensure that relevant documents are created/updated and linked above.
+  - [ ] Done
+  - [ ] Not Applicable
-- [ ] **Tests:** Add or update tests (or provide a justification if not applicable)
+- **Tests:** Add or update tests (or provide a justification if not applicable).
+  - [ ] Done
+  - [ ] Not Applicable

 ---

-## Additional Notes (Optional)
+# Additional Notes (Optional)
-Include any extra information such as screenshots, performance considerations, or security notes.
+Include any extra information such as screenshots, performance considerations, or security notes: